pwrlabs/pwrlabs-docs/docs/pwrchain/node-operations/setting-up-the-nodes/conduits-nodes.md

 ---
-title: How to Run a Conduit Node
+title: Conduits Node
-sidebar_position: 2
+sidebar_position: 3
 ---

 # How to Run a Conduit Node